 The story is set in the mid-Edo period, in the bustling town of Kakunodate.
 "Dialect Training: Kanakusa Pass" 21 volumes Author: Jippensha Ikku Collection: National Diet Library

-Kakunodate was a post town on the Ibonai Kaido (Kakunodate Kaido) road the Ani Copper Mine, which was the source of revenue for the Kubota Domain, it was a collection point for goods.
-As a result, the town developed greatly under the Satake Kita clan.
-From Yoshitsugu onwards, the Satake Kita clan ruled Kakunodate for 11 generations, up to Yoshinao (1848-1909).
+Kakunodatethe Shobunai Roadwas a post town onthe Ani Copper Mine, a source of revenue for the Kubota Domain.
+As a result, it was a center for the collection of goods.
+Therefore, the town flourished greatly under the rule of the Satake Kita family.
+From Yoshichika onward, the Satake Kita family ruled Kakunodate for 11 generations until Yoshinao (1848-1909).

 The "Satake Kitake Diary" was written daily by successive heads of the Satake family